tim-morriss/SWE-bench-gitlab/README.md

 * **[Jan.
 16, 2024]**: SWE-bench has been accepted to ICLR 2024 as an oral presentation! ([OpenReview 🔗](https://openreview.net/forum?id=VTF8yNQM66))

 ## 👋 Overview
-SWE-bench is a benchmark for evaluating large language models on real world software issues collected from GitHub.
+SWE-bench is a benchmark for evaluating large language models on real world software issues collected from GitHub and GitLab.
 Given a *codebase* and an *issue*, a language model is tasked with generating a *patch* that resolves the described problem.

 <img src="docs/assets/figures/teaser.png">